alejfxguti/alejfxguti/README.md

 - A/B testing and data-driven experimentation to inform product enhancements.
 - Quantitative and qualitative analysis of user behavior and market trends.
-- Expertise in ETL (Extract, Transform, Load) processes for data integration.
+- Proficient in ETL (Extract, Transform, Load) processes for data integration.

 ### Product Management and Development